Atqui-404/CV_Drone_UE4_airsim/README.md

    Fit the propellers nicely on the pivot points of the drone.

    **Method 2:**
-   You can also try to add BP_MyPawn.uasset immediately to *project_name\Plugins\AirSim\Content\Blueprints* and hopefully everything would be inside already if you're using the Mavic 2 Pro.
+   If you're using the Mavic 2 Pro, you can try to add BP_MyPawn.uasset immediately to *project_name\Plugins\AirSim\Content\Blueprints* and hopefully everything would be inside already otherwise pls go back to method 1.

    Head to settings.json and add
 ```